 Looking back, I wish we had spent a little less in Honduras–especially on food.
 At almost double the daily price of affordable Guatemala, our travel budget for Honduras definitely put a dent into our overall travel budget.

-Even so, we don’t regret the memorable adventures we had in Honduras–we may have spent a lot, but we definitely got a lot out of the cost, too.
+Even so, we don’t regret the memorable adventures we had in Honduras–we may have spent a lot, but our travel itinerary for Honduras got us away from simply seeing the islands and then leaving, and we definitely got a lot out of the cost, too.

 Some links in this post are affiliate links.
 If you click through one of these links, we may earn a small commission at no extra cost to you.
 We are committed to only ever recommending products and services that we personally use and like.